engineeringatwork/br-coding-challenge/README.md

 ## Application Requirements
 1. Java 1.8
-2. Gradle 4.0
+2. Gradle 4.0 (Building the deployment package)
-3. Favorite IDE (Eclipse, IntelliJ, etc)

 ## Instructions for getting it running locally:
 1. Clone the repository or download the zip file to a local file and unzip it.